rgb-archive/spec/01-rgb.md

 ## Contracts

-Contracts are entities that, once "deployed" on the Bitcoin blockchain, determine the creation of a new, unique asset with a specific set of charateristics (like total supply, divisibility, dust limit, etc.) and possibly provably linked to some kind of commitment by the Issuer.
+Contracts are entities that, once "deployed" on the Bitcoin blockchain, determine the creation of a new, unique asset with a specific set of characteristics (like total supply, divisibility, dust limit, etc.) and possibly provably linked to some kind of commitment by the Issuer.

 Every asset is identified by the `asset_id`, which is the hash of some fields of the contracts.